 The InterSystems Java Class Packages

-The main InterSystems Java class packages are contained in the following files:
+The main InterSystems Java class packages are contained in the following files (where <version> is a three-part package version number such as 3.3.0):

 intersystems-jdbc-<version>.jar — the core JDBC jar file.
 All of the other files in this list are dependent on this file.

 In addition to the core JDBC API, this file also includes the classes that implement the Native SDK (see Using the Native SDK for Java).

 intersystems-xep-<version>.jar — required for XEP Java persistence applications (see Persisting Java Objects with InterSystems XEP).
 Depends on the JDBC jar.